yahoo/python-screwdrivercd/README.md

 # screwdrivercd

-Python helper utilities for screwdriver CI/CD
+Python helper utilities for CI/CD

 Implementing CI Pipeline templates for screwdriver?
 This package provides a number of useful utility scripts that can be called from CI jobs to automate common operations.

+These utilities are used by the screwdrivercd python templates but can be used with other CI/CD systems as well.

 ## Table of Contents